 The probiotic nature of a brown rice protein – combined with its mid-level protein absorption speed and fast leucine – make it a great choice.
-We’re big fans of this emerging technology and what it offers compared to lower-quality supplements like soy, hemp, or pea proteins.
+We’re big fans of this emerging technology and what it offers compared to other lower-quality vegan protein powders like soy, hemp, or pea proteins.
 We also believe that it’s a quality alternative to whey.

 Why Use a Protein Supplement?

 There’s a ton of convenience and you can really get versatile with your diet in a way you might not otherwise.

 To start with, the purity of these products is a great change because they don’t bring the calories associated with other protein sources.
 Protein-rich foods like eggs or meat tend to come with more fat than a protein supplement, making them a more difficult food to use on a weight-loss diet.